 When placed on alert, residents must be prepared to leave their homes on short notice.

-On the Alert, residents should make lodging plans with family, friends or commercial accomodations.
+On the Alert, residents should make lodging plans with family, friends or commercial accommodations.

-Gather your "Grab & Go" Emergency Kit, and other important documents and valaubles
+Gather your "Grab & Go" Emergency Kit, and other important documents and valuables

-- Follow the instructions of local emergency and transportation officals.
+Follow the instructions of local emergency and transportation officials.

 How is the area in the evacuation alert determined?

-- The RDCK EOC personnel works directly with qualified professionnals and other governement agencies to determine the Alert Perimeter.
+The RDCK EOC personnel works directly with qualified professionals and other government agencies to determine the Alert Perimeter.